silentorbit/protobuf/README.markdown

 Correctness of the written binary data or handling of messages has not been tested yet.

 Check Test/Example.proto for the currently implemented features.
-For example the current version support nested messages but not nested message specifications in the .proto file.

 ## Usage

-    CodeGenerator.exe Example.proto ExampleNamespace Output.cs
+    CodeGenerator.exe Example.proto ExampleNamespace Example.cs

 Example.proto is the path to the .proto file.

 ExampleNamespace is the namespace of the generated classes.

-Output.cs is the path to where we write the generated C# code.
+Example.cs is the path to where we write the generated C# code.

 ## Direct Contact, FeedBack, Bugs